oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 If you're specifically interested in applying to work with Oppia in Google Summer of Code, take a look at one of the prospective projects below, which also list the possible mentors for each project.
 Feel free to contact your mentor ahead of time or email oppia-gsoc-mentors@googlegroups.com.
 If you're keen on working on a smaller project ahead of Google Summer of Code or even outside of the program, check out [Contributing to Oppia](https://github.com/oppia/oppia/blob/develop/CONTRIBUTING.md).

-It will help to take a look at our [developer wiki](https://github.com/oppia/oppia/wiki) to become familiarized with our development process before submitting a proposal for a project.
+It will help to take a look at our [developer wiki](https://github.com/oppia/oppia/wiki) to familiarize yourself with our development process before submitting a proposal for a project.
 Also, check out our various [starter projects](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to get an idea of our current work.

-Most Oppia work heavily involves AngularJS for frontend development and Google app engine with Python for backend development.
-Strong familiarity with JavaScript, Python, and related technologies are a recommendation, but not necessarily a requirement (see below proposals for an idea of when these skills are recommended versus required).
-We expect students to learn and explore quite a bit while working on projects, so many of the skills used on a project are mere recommendations.
+Most Oppia work heavily involves AngularJS for frontend development and Google App Engine with Python for backend development.
+Strong familiarity with JavaScript, Python, and related technologies are a plus, but not necessarily a requirement; please see the individual project proposals to determine whether these skills are recommended or required for the project in question.

 ## GSoC Proposal Template
 When proposing a project, please use the following template: